Home / The ETF Showdown: SCHD vs. VIG vs. DGRO (Strategic Analysis)

 The Growth Proxy

-The Edge: Explicitly removes the top 25% highest yielders to avoid "yield traps."
-This accidentally created a Tech Growth fund.
+The Edge: It explicitly removes the top 25% highest yielders to avoid "yield traps."
+This accidentally created a Tech Growth fund (Apple/Microsoft heavy).

 ⚖️